Sign up for our newsletter

 Rainy Side Notes

 The seven sons tree (Heptacodium miconioides) was named a Great Plant Pick for 2008.
 I heartily agree this is a choice plant for the Pacific Northwest.
-It certainly is one of my favorite, easy to grow, large shrubs.
-I first bought mine from Heronswood Nursery in 1998, and at the time I couldn't find any cultural advice on how to grow it.
-Unfortunately, this shrub isn't drought tolerant so it needs supplemental watering during our annual drought period.
+I first bought mine from Heronswood Nursery in 1998, and at the time, I couldn't find any cultural advice on how to grow it.
+It is one of my favorites, easy to grow, large shrubs or small trees.
+Unfortunately, this shrub isn't drought-tolerant, so it needs supplemental watering during our annual drought.

-I pruned my plant to a single trunk so it appears to be a small tree, instead of a large shrub.
+I pruned my plant to a single trunk so it appears to be a small tree instead of a large shrub.
 At its base, I planted Clematis 'The President'; the vine climbs into the branches and flowers in spring and again in summer, giving the shrub another season of interest.
-In the fall, red calyxes follow the fragrant, creamy white flowers born in clusters of seven, that bloom in late summer.
+In the fall, red calyces follow the fragrant, creamy white flowers born in seven clusters that bloom in late summer.
 The leaves turn a decorous purple-bronze hue in fall.

-The genus was first collected in 1907 by by E.H.
+The genus was first collected in 1907 by E.H.
 Wilson in Hupei Province, China.
 Afred Rehder from the Arnold Arboretum described the new genus in 1916.
-Rehder named the collected specimens hepta, which means seven, and codium, which refers to the flower head.
-It then was forgotten until1980, when it was rediscovered by the Sino-American Botanic Expedition.
+Rehder named the collected specimens hepta, which means seven, and codium refers to the flower head.
+The large shrub was forgotten until 1980 and rediscovered by the Sino-American Botanic Expedition.

 Photographed in author's garden.